NabilahMO/PPO_Tutorial/README.md

 # PPO_Tutorial
-A complete implementation of PPO with experiments and visualisations.
+A complete implementation of Proxiamal Policy Optimization (PPO) with experiments and visualizations.